meejah/magic-wormhole-protocols/dilated-file-transfer.md

 Once a Dilation-supporting connection is open, we will have a "control" subchannel (subchannel #0).
 Either peer can also open additional subchannels.

-All control-channel messages are encoded using `msgpack`.
+All control-channel messages are encoded using `msgpack` (rejected idea: JSON, because it lacks integers and binary types).
-   --> XXX: see "message encoding" discussion

 Control-channel message formats are described using Python (and Haskell) pseudo-code to illustrate the exact data types involved.